ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 -   `user` — PostgreSQL user.
 -   `password` — User password.

-## Dynamically adding new tables to replication
+## Dynamically adding new tables to replication {#dynamically-adding-table-to-replication}

 ``` sql
 ATTACH TABLE postgres_database.new_table;
 ```

-It will work as well if there is a setting `materialized_postgresql_tables_list`.
+It will work as well if there is a setting [materialized_postgresql_tables_list](../../operations/settings/settings.md#materialized-postgresql-tables-list).

-## Dynamically removing tables from replication
+## Dynamically removing tables from replication {#dynamically-removing-table-from-replication}

 ``` sql
 DETACH TABLE postgres_database.table_to_remove;